Chima Akas

-Chima Akas Uche (born 3 May 1994) is a Nigerian international footballer who plays as a center back for Belenenses in Portugal.
-He has also represented the Nigeria national team.
+Chima Akas Uche (born 3 May 1994) is a Nigerian professional footballer who plays as a centre-back or left-back for Kuwaiti club Khaitan and the Nigeria national team.

 Club career

 After being called up to the full Nigeria international squad, Akas was subject to bids from both Enyimba and Akwa United.
 After supposedly being offered more money by the latter, he was reported to have signed a contract, and was officially unveiled by the club.
 The player himself even posted a photo of himself wearing The Promise Keepers jersey on Twitter.
 However, the transfer was eventually cancelled, and Akas joined Enyimba in March 2016.
 He was named captain of the NPFL All-Stars in July 2016, and featured in games against Málaga and Valencia.

 On 5 December 2022, Akas agreed to join original Belenenses in Liga 3 in January 2023 after playing for the off-shoot club Belenenses SAD for the previous three seasons.